 While asking questions is key to being on the same page, an endless stream of them can push meetings over the edge.
 Time is everyone's most valuable asset, and too many questions can become unnecessary and push a quick 10-minute chat into a 30-minute ordeal.

 Ask a question when it's vital for clarification of the whole team, or if people generally seem confused.
-If you have a particular question about a point of interest, save it for the end or for that person to discuss one on one.
+If you have a particular question about a point of interest, save it for the end or for that person to discuss one one-on-one.
 A good rule of thumb is to ask yourself, "Does everyone need this answered?" before raising your hand.

 Meetings can be stressful, long, and even a little dry.
 To practice proper staff meeting etiquette, take your time to thank everyone for attending and contributing.